ravel-net/ravel-net.github.io/index.md

 ---
 {% include JB/setup %}

-Managing and reasoning about networks by data (knowledge) management.
-(Supported by the National Science Foundation [Award CNS-1909450](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1909450&HistoricalAwards=false) and [CNS 1657285](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1657285&HistoricalAwards=false).)  <!-- _Why a database?_ SDN fundamentally revolves around data representation--representation of the network topology and forwarding, as well as the higher-level abstractions useful to applications. -->
+In the battle with system complexity, if knowledge representation and logic reasoning give a deep answer, does networking make a profitable problem?
+This project (Supported by the National Science Foundation [Award CNS-1909450](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1909450&HistoricalAwards=false) and [CNS 1657285](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1657285&HistoricalAwards=false)) explores the pain points in today's network analysis --- such as unavailable information, uncertain environments, and non-monotonic dynamic behaviors --- to motivate our initial conjectures to this question.  <!-- _Why a database?_ SDN fundamentally revolves around data representation--representation of the network topology and forwarding, as well as the higher-level abstractions useful to applications. -->

+The next presenter is Anduo Wang from Temple University.
+Her research concerns the battle with system complexity and asks, if knowledge representation and logic reasoning give a deep answer, does networking make a profitable problem?

 <!-- In Ravel, the entire network control infrastructure is implemented within a SQL database.
 Abstractions of the network take the form of _SQL views_ expressed by SQL queries that can be instantiated and extended on the fly.
 To allow multiple simultaneous abstractions to collectively drive control, Ravel automatically _orchestrates_ the abstractions to merge multiple views into a coherent forwarding behavior. -->